Chickenpowerrr/RankSync/README.md

 NOT THE OTHER WAY AROUND.
 People will only get their rank on Discord when the ranks they have are included in the config.yml.

+##Support
+Right now the RankSync supports the following permission systems:
+- Vault
+- LuckPerms

+they will be detected automatically when your server runs one of these two plugins.

+To store the data, right now we support the following ways of store:
+- MySQL

+more ways to store data might get added in the future.

 ## Prerequisites
 Those are the things you'll need if you want to compile this project for yourself
 * Maven